kubernetes/website/docs/admin/authentication.md

 ## Authentication strategies

 Kubernetes uses client certificates, bearer tokens, or HTTP basic auth to authenticate API requests through authentication plugins.
+A bearer token must be something that can be included in an HTTP header value without any more quoting or encoding than defined in HTTP.
 As HTTP request are made to the API server plugins attempts to associate the following attributes with the request: